HAProxy

 If using Luna HSM in FIPS mode, HAProxy should also be built with OpenSSL that supports the FIPS module.

-- Two Secondary Machines: Operate as backend servers with FQDN and IP enabled, running Apache and serving static content.
+- Two Secondary Machines: Operate as backend servers with FQDN and IP enabled, running Apache or any other web server.

 You can modify this configuration according to your requirements.